 When using this board for stepper motor drivers I highly would recommend you to solder all 4 wires from each of 4 motors directly to the board pads, not using any connectors.
 This will be the most reliable connection for your stepper gauges.
 Another 4 wires you can solder to the control (STEP) pads an make a 4-contact header to connect with the stepper controller board.
 Dont forget about GND and power (+5v) and common DOR signal.

-Further information and video will be published here later.
+More information and video can be published here eventually.